OAR SCholarship program

 A: Use a scanner to scan the document to an acceptable electronic format, then upload the file to the online application.

 A: Proof of diagnosis is based on the criteria from the Diagnostic and Statistical Manual of Mental Disorders, either the fourth (DSM-IV) or recently released fifth (DSM-V) edition.
-This must be from your original diagnosis.
+This must be from your original or an updated diagnosis.

 Please refer to this checklist to ensure that your documentation contains all the information OAR needs.